sys-bio/artificial_random_signaling_network/docs/Using.rst

 * "concentration_perturb" = 2, meaning doubling the concentration at the input species.

-* "sampleSize" = 1, meaning generating one sample of synthetic randon signaling network.
+* "sampleSize" = 1, meaning generating one sample of the synthetic random signaling network.